 look and proudly displays the Brooks name and logo.
 Although Brooks shoes usually have several color options, this is not the case with the Hyperion.
 The men’s model comes in a color combination of nightlife (bright yellow), black, and white.
 The women’s Hyperion can be purchased in imperial purple, blue jewel, and nightlife or peacoat, navy blue, and cockatoo.
 Unlike the Brooks Asteria, which has only one rather obnoxious color option, the color choices for the Hyperion are a bit more pleasing.

 The Hyperion is a fairly durable shoe considering its light weight.
-The high threadcount of its upper material makes it tougher than standard, mesh material.
-The square traction on the outsole pods are fairly thin, but runners can expect to get around 300 miles out of the shoe until there is noticeable treadwear.
+The high thread count of its upper material makes it tougher than standard, mesh material.
+The square traction on the outsole pods is fairly thin, but runners can expect to get around 300 miles out of the shoe until there is noticeable treadwear.
 The flexibility of the midsole adds durability and cushioning to this shoe.
-Heavy runners pointed that the square pods in the area of the forefoot and toe area wore a little faster than expected, while the shoe was equally responsive and comfortable .
-The shoe is designed to be a racing flat which typically wear faster than shoes with heavier outsoles.
+Heavy runners pointed that the square pods in the area of the forefoot and toe area wore a little faster than expected, while the shoe was equally responsive and comfortable.
+The shoe is designed to be a racing flat which typically wears out faster than shoes with heavier outsoles.

 The outsole being rubber blown is the major component of shielding the runner’s foot from the road.
-The upper functions well to keep the foot securely inside the shoe, but does not offer much protection from the elements.
+The upper functions well to keep the foot securely inside the shoe but don't offer much protection from the elements.
 The Hyperion is a shoe meant for the road and not meant to be taken on trails.
 There is no toe guard, but a small section of the outsole extends over the front of the shoe to protect the toes.